Hurkacz Beats Rublev To Win Shanghai Masters In Thriller - UrduPoint

 Hurkacz Beats Rublev To Win Shanghai Masters In Thriller

-Shanghai, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2023) Big-serving Hubert Hurkacz survived a thrilling final-set tie break to fight off fifth seed Andrey Rublev 6-3, 3-6, 7-6 (10/8) and win the Shanghai Masters on Sunday.
+Shanghai, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2023) Hubert Hurkacz saved a match point before defeating fifth seed Andrey Rublev 6-3, 3-6, 7-6 (10/8) to win a thrilling Shanghai Masters final on Sunday.

-It was the 16th-seeded Pole's second Masters triumph, to go with the one he won in Miami in 2021, and a seventh ATP title in all.
+It was the big-serving Pole's second Masters triumph, to go with the one he won in Miami in 2021, and a seventh ATP title in all.

-Both players squandered match points in a thrilling conclusion on a warm evening in front of the watching Roger Federer.
+"It was such a battle, especially emotionally," the 16th seed said after surviving a nail-biting third-set tie break in front of the watching Roger Federer.

+"I had a match point and Andrey hit an amazing serve and then he had a match point and then I had some match points.

 Hurkacz had Rublev under pressure early and broke the Russian with a vicious whipped forehand that Rublev had no chance of returning to lead 4-2 in the first set.